ePages-de/epages-devportal/_posts/2020/2020-04-23-instagram-blog-post.md

 about_authors: ["amahaiuddin"]
 ---

-Instagram is the perfect tool for sharing visuals around the world - after all, it is called a picture is worth a thousand words.
-We started our Instagram channel @life_at_epages in 2019 to express our company culture.
+Instagram is the perfect social media platform for sharing visuals around the world - after all, it is called a picture is worth a thousand words.
+We started our Instagram channel @life_at_epages in 2019 to present our company culture.
+But kicking-off a company Instagram channel involves some important aspects to consider when starting the account and also to keep the account alive.
+In the following I will explain which actions we took when starting our Instagram channel.

 ## Create Instagram How-to guide